FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 Since there are no other commands other than the default command in this subsystem, `configureButtonBindings()` is empty.
 There is never a need to change the command running with a button.

-For more information you may look at the Arm file.
+For more information, you may look at the Arm file.

  ## Constants